yofii/iteration2/about.md

 ---
 title: About me

 ---
 Hi!
-I am A Banjara and its seems okay to get started.
+I am A Banjara and it seems okay to get started.

 Kathmandu